thib1984/ytdlmusic/README.md

 - Install pip3* for your system or pip if pip3 does not exist
 - Install ffmpeg for your system if you want to use MP3 format (OGG otherwise)

-*Install pip instead of pip3, if pip3 does not exist
+*_Install pip instead of pip3, if pip3 does not exist for your OS_
 ## Installation

 ``pip3 install ytdlmusic``*